How to Supercharge Your Podcast Metadata

 If you have optimized metadata, for example a great thumbnail for your podcast, or a super interesting show description, it can appeal to potential listeners. 😍

-With optimized metadata like this, it can be the difference between someone pressing play on your podcast or not. 👍👎
+It can be the difference between someone pressing play on your podcast or not. 👍👎

 Having clear and exciting episode descriptions and catchy titles for each podcast episode can grab the listener’s attention and make them want to listen to your show.